-GHMC polls: Amit Shah in Hyderabad, to visit Bhagyalakshmi Temple, hold roadshow today
+GHMC polls: Amit Shah holds roadshow in Secunderabad after performing 'aarti' at Bhagyalakshmi Temple

 Security tightened at Old City in Hyderabad ahead of Home Minister Amit Shah's visit to Bhagyalakshmi Temple.

-According to media reports, he will begin the day with a visit to the Bhagyalakshmi temple which is adjacent to the Charminar, before his roadshow from Varasiguda Chourasta to Sithaphalmandi.
+Shah performed aarti at Bhagyalakshmi temple which is adjacent to the Charminar, before his roadshow from Varasiguda Chourasta to Sithaphalmandi.

 The counting of votes in GHMC election will be done on December 4.